hollie/misterhouse/mh/code/public/README.txt

    thermostats (e.g. RC80).
 Kent switched houses before he had a chance to finish testing this code.

-NetCallerID.pl
- - Timothy Spaulding's code to interface with the $30 NetCallerID box.
-   In addition to normal CallerID, it supports Call Waiting CallerID (callerid while you are on the phone).
-   Also see mh/code/bruce/phone_netcallid.pl for another example.
-   This has been replaced with mh/code/common/callerid.pl

 news*.pl
  - Tom Kotowski's code for getting news and info from various web pages
  - Brian Rigsby did news_yahoo.pl